bytebase/bytebase.com/content/docs/tutorials/just-in-time-part2.md

 If digging into the code is your interest, here is a brief explanation of the code structure:

 - `src/app/api/bytebase/webhook/route.ts`: handle the webhook from Bytebase.
-- `src/app/api/slack/interact/route.ts`: handle the interaction from Slack.
+- `src/app/api/slack/interact/route.ts`: handle the interaction (Approve or Deny) from Slack to Bytebase.
 - `src/lib/slack.ts`: send the message to Slack via using the its [web API](https://tools.slack.dev/node-slack-sdk/web-api/).

 ## Conclusion